Add collaborators, manage your apps, and explore billing details.

 Skylight pricing is based on the total number of requests per month across all your apps.
 A request is considered to be any HTTP request that’s handled by a Rails (or other framework’s) server.
 Any SQL queries that are initiated as part of a request, for example, are considered to be part of that request and won’t be counted separately.

 Skylight is free up to the first 100,000 requests.
 After that, pricing starts at $20 per million requests handled, and continues according to the schedule on our pricing page.
+(The max tier is subject to a soft limit on the number of apps.
+Don’t go too crazy!)
 As you can also see, the more you need, the lower your cost per million; built-in bulk discounting.

 To be clear: no plans, nothing to choose.
 Skylight will automatically discount additional requests for you.
 We’re fond of simplicity.